 Don’t Ignore the 4 Ps

 If we strip it back to the absolute base level, then there’s no logical argument why the 4 Ps are irrelevant.
-They are, at their core, focused intently on figuring out what your audience wants and how you can help get it in front of them.
-That’s the core of any successful marketing campaign.
+They are, at their core, focused intently on figuring out what your audience wants and how you can help get it in front of them with the right product planning.

 It’s why there are so many brands out there who are doing so much and getting so little.
 They’re not optimizing for their customers, but for the vanity metrics and “trendy” marketing measures of success, like going viral.